 The BARS project (also known as "Fialka") was conceived as a unique aircraft combining the properties of an airplane, helicopter, and airship.
 Engineers sought to create a super-heavy platform with vertical takeoff capability through aerostatic unloading — compartments filled with light gas were intended to compensate for a significant portion of the structure's mass.

 Conceptually, BARS was not just an experiment but an attempt to create a new class of aircraft for cargo, passenger, and special tasks.
-Variants with different payload capacities were developed — from transport platforms to firefighting and passenger modifications.
+Variants with different payload capacities were developed — from transport platforms to fire and passenger modifications.

 Results of Early Model Tests